flutter/cocoon/README.md

 Once the log messages quiet down you should be able to open http://localhost:8080 and see the status dashboard backed by a fake local datastore.

+# Testing Angular changes with production data

+Run `dart bin/dev_server.dart` with the option go/flutter-dev-server-auth.
+This will cause the dev server to call the production servers for all API calls.
+This only works for testing Angular changes.
+Changes in Go code require building and deploying the whole thing (see next section).

 # Building Cocoon for deployment

 The following command will run tests and build the app, and provide instructions